BlackSnufkin/PT-ToolKit/README.md

 - [Windows-Binary](Windows-Binary/#README.md)
 ---

+## Exploits:
 > Some exploits aimed CVE that I found on github and compiled them <br>
-> - Exploits source and discreption
+> all exploits has a source and discreption
 ---
 ## PowerShell Script:
-- Scripts that i found online most of them are from github and some of them i wrote my own <br>
+> Scripts that i found online most of them are from github and some of them i wrote my own <br>
-- They are very useful during  PT use them wisely
+- They are very useful during  Penetration-Testing or Red Team engagement use them wisely
 - Scripts source and discreption
-- **Before activating them during a Penetration Test, try them first in a controlled virtual environment**

 ---
 ## Tools-Binary
 - Tools that I found on github most of them are written in C#